antonydis/Wordle-Solver/README.md

 # Wordle-Solver
-This is an interactive site that gives you the possible solution for Worldle from your word choice.
+This is an interactive site that gives you the possible solution for Wordle from your word choice.